For the past 4 years, I’ve spent almost every Sunday waitressing in a basement performance space on Cornelia Street.

 A girl sitting on the other side of the room said, “You look like a music teacher.”

 He told her he was.

 Then she added, “You look like a tired music teacher.”

 May 28 2015

-I was working with this bartender Steve and told him I had a date after work, but I wasn’t sure if we’d finish early enough.
+I was working with this bartender Steve and told him someone asked me to go on a date after work, but I wasn’t sure if we’d finish early enough.

 He got the band to start their second set early so I could make it.

 July 2 2015

 I was getting silverware from upstairs and saw this new waiter looking at me in sort of a mean way.

-He walked over to Glenn who was hosting and whispered something.
+He walked over to Glenn who was at the host stand and whispered something.

 Glenn started cracking up and told me the waiter didn’t know I worked here and thought I came in off the street to steal silverware.

 I probably wouldn’t describe the place so nostalgically — Everyone hosting the show that night seemed to be named Liz and they were all in the way.

 Maybe there was magic at Cornelia, but it was also a business and the food wasn’t always good and the sound board wasn’t always working and I wasn’t always a good waitress and the owner wasn’t always (ever?) sober.

 But still, I’m glad I was there.